-- Option 2 (layer specific): Separated AI/ML models are trained per layer value and applied for corresponding layers to perform individual inference.
+Option 2 (layer specific): Separated AI/ML models are trained per layer value and applied for corresponding layers to perform individual inference.

-- Note: input/output type is Precoding matrix
+Note: input/output type is Precoding matrix

-- Companies to report the setting is
+Companies to report the setting is

-- Option 2-1: layer specific and rank common (different models applied for different layers; for a specific layer, the same model is applied for all rank values), or
+Option 2-1: layer specific and rank common (different models applied for different layers; for a specific layer, the same model is applied for all rank values), or

-- Option 2-2: layer specific and rank specific (different models applied for different layers; for a specific layer, different models are applied for different rank values)
+Option 2-2: layer specific and rank specific (different models applied for different layers; for a specific layer, different models are applied for different rank values)

-- Option 3 (layer common): A unified AI/ML model is trained and applied for each layer to perform individual inference.
+Option 3 (layer common): A unified AI/ML model is trained and applied for each layer to perform individual inference.

-- Note: input/output type is Precoding matrix
+Note: input/output type is Precoding matrix

-- Companies to report whether the setting is
+Companies to report whether the setting is

-- Option 3-1: layer common and rank common (A unified AI/ML model is applied for each layer under any rank value to perform individual inference), or
+Option 3-1: layer common and rank common (A unified AI/ML model is applied for each layer under any rank value to perform individual inference), or

-- Option 3-2: layer common and rank specific (different models applied for different rank values; for a specific rank, the same model is applied for all layers)
+Option 3-2: layer common and rank specific (different models applied for different rank values; for a specific rank, the same model is applied for all layers)